-How to Pay Rent With a Credit Card
+How Can You Pay Rent With a Credit Card?

-If your property manager or landlord refuses to accept credit card payments or if their system is prohibitively expensive, there are still other ways to pay with plastic.
+If your property manager or landlord refuses to accept credit card payments or if their system is too expensive, there are still other ways to pay with plastic.
 We’ve broken them into two categories: those involving third-party apps and others that don’t.
-Take a look below:

 |Name||Fees Charged||How It Works||Does Your Landlord Need To Be Onboard?|